-In addition or separately from seeing newly generated artifacts reflected in the Editor, the user may also want the option of exploring partially completed environments while at the same time letting the system ``work ahead'' (on later iterations of the environment or on later implementation tasks).
-Currently, the option to ``compile and run'' partially-complete environments, presented as a button on visual feedback nodes in the GUI, requires pausing the backend, since otherwise, collecting visual feedback at future steps, which terminates by manually killing UE processes, would result in killing the instance of the engine intended for the user.
-This could likely be addressed by tracking which process ID belongs to different instances of the Editor, and killing only the appropriate processes from the backend (this is complicated somewhat in cases where the Editor has crashed, but it can perhaps be assumed that the user has not crashed their instance of the engine at the same moment as the backend's instance).
+In addition or separately from seeing newly generated artifacts reflected in the Editor, the user may also want the option of exploring partially completed environments while at the same time letting the system ``work ahead''.
+Currently, the option to ``compile and run'' partially-complete environments, presented as a button on visual feedback nodes in the GUI, requires pausing the backend, since collecting visual feedback at future steps ends with killing UE processes, which would result in killing the instance of the engine intended for the user.
+This could likely be addressed by tracking which process ID belongs to different instances of the Editor, and killing only the appropriate processes from the backend.

 \paragraph{GUI improvements} Uncertainty about node colors demonstrates the need for a legend, or for more explicit node type labelling.
 Further, colors like green, yellow and red should likely be reserved to indicate (partial) success/failure of artifacts generated by the coding submodule, which is able to iterate on errors in its output.
 The system's operation could also easily be made more transparent by highlighting the node currently in-progress.